ethanchristoff/digitalgarden-Ethan/src/site/notes/Content/Digital_Garden_Content/Artificial Intelligence Content/Fuzzy Logic.md

 ## Degrees of Truth

->[!important]
+>[!Definition]
 >Compared to assessing the probability of something, the degree of truth simply regards how truthful an element is to its membership to a state.
-For example, a cat has a tail, whiskers, etc hence making it have a degree of truth that enables it to pass on as a cat

-In other words, the degree of truth assess to what extent is a proposition or statement true.
+For example, its a hot day and given that it is a hot day it must mean that the temperature is at least 100 $^oC$

+In other words, degrees of truth are simply the intermediate values you would have in between a true and a false value, the represent a partially true or partially false statement.
+Furthermore, a statement made by a person differs from the other.

+One person may say "Its (0.7) hot today", while another person may mean "Its (0.9) hot today", hence defying another degree of truth that varies from person to person.

+## Membership Functions

+>[!Definition]
+>A membership function maps a value to an input based on its context, e.g. If the temperature is not to warm today it might be a higher value on the "niceness" scale, hence mapping the value to something closer to a higher value in terms of the degrees of truth

+Simple put, a membership function maps an input to a value to give it a more exact and fuzzified meaning.
+What is produced from this is known as a "fuzzy set".